-Class D of the portfolio has a Total Expense Ratio (TER) of 1.69% for the period from 1 January 2020 to 31 December 2022.
-1.69% of the average Net Asset Value of the portfolio was incurred as charges, levies and fees related to the management of the portfolio.
+Class A of the portfolio has a Total Expense Ratio (TER) of 2.27% for the period from 1 January 2020 to 31 December 2022.
+2.27% of the average Net Asset Value of the portfolio was incurred as charges, levies and fees related to the management of the portfolio.
 A higher TER does not necessarily imply a poor return, nor does a low TER imply a good return.
 The current TER cannot be regarded as an indication of future TERs.
 The ratio does not include transaction costs.
 Transaction cost was 0.00%.

-Total Expense Ratio 1.69% Service Fees - Performance Fees - Other Costs 1.69% VAT 0.00% --------------------- ------- -------------- --- ------------------ --- ------------- ------- ----- -------
+Total Expense Ratio 2.27% Service Fees 0.5 Performance Fees - Other Costs 1.69% VAT 0.08% -- -------------------- ------------------- ----------- --

-Class D: performance fees are payable in the case of outperformance of the underlying portfolio, relative to its benchmark.
+Class A: performance fees are payable in the case of outperformance of the underlying portfolio, relative to its benchmark.
 Performance is calculated for the portfolio, and individual investor performance may differ as a result of initial fees, the actual investment date, the date of reinvestment and dividend withholding tax.
 The sharing ratio of the performance fee is 20% of the outperformance, and the total fees are capped at 3%.
 This fee is calculated and accrued daily, based on the daily market value of the Investment Portfolio, and paid to the Investment Manager on a monthly basis.
-Note that while the manager is able to charge performance fees, no such fee is charged at this time.
-Should the manager decide to charge a performance fee at any time in the future, this will be communicated to investors in accordance with prevailing rules and regulations.